William Irwin Thompson: Style

 Performance is central to Thompson's approach.
 Performances either open new horizons for the future or close them down, and should be judged on that basis.
 Thompson thought that with the emergence of the integral era and its electronic media expressions that a new mode of discourse was required.
 He sought "to turn non-fiction into a work of art on its own terms.
 Rather than trying to be a scholar or a journalist writing on the political and cultural news of the day, I worked to become a poetic reporter on the evolutionary news of the epoch".
 He espoused the notion that one must express an integral approach not just in content but in the very means of expressing it.
 Thompson did this in the way he approached teaching: "The traditional academic lecture also became for me an occasion to transform the genre, to present not an academic reading of a paper, but a form of Bardic performance–not stories of battles but of the new ideas that were emerging around the world...The course was meant to be a performance of the very reality it sought to describe".

 "Wissenskunst" (literally, "knowledge-art") is a German term that Thompson coined to describe his own work.
-Contrasting it with Wissenschaft, the German term for science, Thompson defines Wissenskunst as "the play of knowledge in a world of serious data-processors."As fiction and music are coming closer to reorganizing knowledge, scholarship is becoming closer to art.
+Contrasting it with Wissenschaft, the German term for science, Thompson defined Wissenskunst as "the play of knowledge in a world of serious data-processors."As fiction and music are coming closer to reorganizing knowledge, scholarship is becoming closer to art.
 Our culture is changing, and so the genres of literature and history are changing as well.
 In an agricultural-warrior society, the genre is the epic, an Iliad.
 In an industrial-bourgeois society, the genre is the novel, a Moll Flanders.
 In our electronic, cybernetic society, the genre is Wissenkunst: the play of knowledge in a world of serious data-processors.
-The scholarly fictions of Jorge Luis Borges, or the reviews of non-existent books by Stanislaw Lem, are examples of new art forms of a society in which humanity live, not innocently in nature nor confidently in cities, but apocalyptically in a civilization cracking up to the universe.
+The scholarly fictions of Jorge Luis Borges, or the reviews of non-existent books by Stanisław Lem, are examples of new art forms of a society in which humanity live, not innocently in nature nor confidently in cities, but apocalyptically in a civilization cracking up to the universe.
 At such a moment as this the novelist becomes a prophet, the composer a magician, and the historian a bard, a voice recalling ancient identities.